-3 GMW-Style MPC with Short Keys
+4 GMW-Style MPC with Short Keys

 In this section we design a protocol for generating multiplication triples over \mathbb{F}2 using short secret keys, with reduced communication complexity as the number of honest parties increases.
 More concretely, we first design a leaky protocol for secret-shared two-party bit multiplication, based on correlated OT and OT extension techniques with short keys.
-This protocol is not fully secure and we precisely define the leakage obtained by the receiver.
+This protocol is not fully secure and we precisely define the leakage, which is obtained by the receiver.
 We next show how to use the leaky protocol to produce multiplication triples, removing the leakage by rerandomizing the parties' shares with shares of zero, and using the DRSD assumption.
 Finally, this protocol can be used with Beaver's multiplication triple technique [Bea92] to obtain MPC for binary circuits with an amortized communication complexity of $O(nt\ell)$ bits per triple, where t is the threshold and l is the secret key length.
 In some cases we can use short keys without relying on DRSD, obtaining either $\ell=1$ when the number of honest parties is large enough, or $\ell=\log n$ otherwise.

-3.1 Leaky Two-Party Secret-Shared Multiplication
+4.1 Leaky Two-Party Secret-Shared Multiplication

-We first present our protocol for two-party secret-shared bit multiplication, based on a variant of the [IKNP03] OT extension protocol, modified to use short keys.
+We first present our protocol for two-party secret-shared bit multiplication.
+We modify the IKNP protocol for OT extension to use short keys, where by 'IKNP' we refer to the optimized variant by Asharov et al. [ALSZ13], which we summarized in Section 2.3.
 With short keys we cannot hope for computational security based on standard symmetric primitives, because an adversary can search every possible key in polynomial time.
 Our goal, therefore, is to define the precise leakage that occurs when using short keys, in order to remove this leakage at a later stage.